Preparing Your Caravan for the Upcoming Season

 It’s also a good idea to keep your battery charged throughout winter.
 But if you haven’t, you’ll need to pop it on to charge for a few days.

-This post by Go Caravanning offers more information on taking care of your caravan’s leisure battery.
+This post by Go Caravanning offers more information on taking care of your caravan’s leisure battery and preparing your caravan.

 Check the security and safety equipment